e-AIDter/Self-AID_Shopify/TUTORIAL-2.0_CUSTOM-TABS.md

 In the above coding, the tab titled "Info / Shipping / Returns" can be amended to your preferred names.

-#1. `{{ product.description }}` > The information that is added to your specific product's descriptions.
+#1. `{{ product.description }}` The information that is added to your specific product's descriptions.

-#2. `{% render 'shipping' %}` > You will need to add or render it from a file under snippet directory.
+#2. `{% render 'shipping' %}` You will need to add or render it from a file under snippet directory.
 This allows you to add custom html.
 Otherwise, you can consider changing it to #3

-#3. `{{ pages.returns.content }}` > Replace the text 'returns' to the URL handle. i.e the back of the url handle is /size-chart, it should look like this {{ pages.size-chart.content }}
+#3. `{{ pages.returns.content }}` Replace the text 'returns' to the URL handle.
+Example; the back of the url handle is /size-chart, it should look like this {{ pages.size-chart.content }}

 4. Add the following CSS to the very bottom: